Geometric extensions of many-particle Hardy inequalities: Many-particle Hardy inequalities

-with $\alpha := \frac{1}{2 + K_{2,N}}$. \end{thm} \begin{rem} Here we have a rough bound $K_{2,N} \le 2(N-2)$, which simply follows by applying the Cauchy-Schwarz inequality in $\R^2$ to each term in \eqref{def-R-tilde}. \end{rem} \begin{rem} In this case we have from \eqref{many-particle-Hardy-2d} a non-trivial two-dimensional many-particle Hardy inequality on $H_0^1(\Omega) = H_0^1(B_{R/2}(0)^N)$.
+Here we have a rough bound $K_{2,N} \le 2(N-2)$, which simply follows by applying the Cauchy-Schwarz inequality in $\R^2$ to each term in \eqref{def-R-tilde}.

+We have from \eqref{many-particle-Hardy-2d} a non-trivial two-dimensional many-particle Hardy inequality on $H_0^1(\Omega) = H_0^1(B_{R/2}(0)^N)$.
 This correponds to the physical situation where we consider the particles to be confined to a finite area.
 Also note that, despite the logarithms, this inequality gives a rough lower bound